 Although this may seem like a huge amount of effort at first, it has a huge payoff once you harvest.
 The only thing you might regret is not researching or preparing enough ahead of time; if you put in the work ahead of time, your result will be well worth it.
-This article will cover the following key elements of creating and maintaining a proper growing environment for your Cannabis:
+This article will cover the following key elements of creating and maintaining a proper growing environment for your Cannabis.

 If the ambient temperature around the plant drops much below this, the growth of the plant will slow and its potential yield will be inhibited or possibly even stopped entirely, if the plant never matures.
 It’s good to note that this temperature is most important during a “day” cycle when you are letting the plant get light.

 Make sure you plan accordingly for changes in temperature, whether intentional or otherwise.
 It’s wise to invest not just in a thermometer, but a thermometer which is attached to a ventilation and heating system, so that it can automatically manage the temperature of your grow room.
 A working automatic system can also provide you with excellent ventilation for fresh air and avoid carbon dioxide shortages.

 Although any tool that measures humidity will do, an electric hygrometer is probably a better choice for most growers.
 It is more precise and often has some automatic functioning that gives you some measure of control over the humidity, which is always good for indoor growing.

 On the opposite end of the spectrum, if the humidity is too high, you put the plant at risk for fungus, especially during the flowering period, where things can get rotten really quickly.
 You’ll almost certainly want a dehumidifier on hand if you don’t have one automatically set up so that you can fix moisture issues as they arise.

 Carbon dioxide as a foundational piece of the photosynthesis process, and one of the major building blocks for how plants work.
 Out in nature, the air will contain a lot of carbon dioxide naturally, and plants will automatically and constantly be supplied by a reserve of between 300-400 ppm CO2 present in the atmosphere.

 The volume and ratio of carbon dioxide in the environment of your grow room is also something that benefits from having a well-controlled exhaust and ventilation system.
 CO2 is denser and heavier than oxygen, so a fan will mix it up and make sure that it reaches your plants.

 Raise CO2 levels

 You can bring up the CO2 levels in the air to raise the metabolism of the plant, up to 1500 ppm CO2.
 Then you want to make the temperature is stable between 77-86 (25-30 Celsius).
 This also means you want to bring the humidity up from 40% to ~60% (keep a close eye here, that’s quite humid).

 Also, if you have a heat problem and the exhaust system doesn’t work properly you could try using artificial CO2 as an ameliorative option.
 Things happen faster when you do this, so if you don’t need to, skip it (especially if you are a new grower).

 The tube will include a reactive substance for CO2, it is then filled with the sample air.
 Activate the test by breaking the tube at both ends and attaching it to the syringe.
 Once the air flows through it, the reactive substance will change color.
 If it does, it indicates the CO2 level.

 Cannabis absorbs carbon dioxide and exhales oxygen through stoma in the leaves.
 Without enough fresh air, those stoma will eventually close, and the plant itself will die.
 Not so dissimilar from what happens if there’s no fresh air for humans to breath.
 Make sure you have a good ventilation and exhaust system, whatever it is and however you set it up.
 It helps you manage a lot of different facets of growth.